Anthony Megale

-Anthony Megale (August 1, 1953 – July 21, 2015), also known as "The Genius" was a mobster, caporegime and later acting boss of the Gambino crime family who's base of operations was in southwest Connecticut.
+Anthony Megale (August 1, 1953 – July 21, 2015), also known as "The Genius" was a mobster, caporegime and later acting underboss of the Gambino crime family.
+His base of operations was in southwest Connecticut.

 Criminal history

 Allegedly born in Italy, Megale moved to Connecticut as a young man.
 Megale's residence was in Stamford, Connecticut.
 He married with a son and two daughters.

 At some point, Megale joined the Gambino family.
 In 1982, Megale was convicted of a narcotics offense.

 In 1990, Megale pleaded guilty to racketeering and was sentenced to six years in prison.
 Megale's plea deal included an admission that he belonged to a La Cosa Nostra family, which infuriated Gambino boss John Gotti.
 In 1995, Megale was released from prison on parole.
 However, in 1998 he returned to prison for 11 months for associating with other criminals, a parole violation.

 In August 2001, Megale became a caporegime in the Gambino family for its Connecticut operations.
 Megale died in July, 2015, just 8 months after being released from prison.